 Now decades later, English justice is ready to open a trial.
 Why?
-Focuses the question Beatrice Nicolini of the Catholic University of Milan: “on the one hand, there is an intellectual stimulation within Britain, with research conducted by professor Anderson of Oxford, which for years is looking for documentation of torture.
-Then there is the international factor: kenyane origins of Barak Obama, the fact that his grandfather had been involved in the repression, which would give the Mau Mau “international support.
+Focuses the question Beatrice Nicolini of the Catholic University of Milan: “On the one hand, there is an intellectual stimulation within Britain, with research conducted by professor Anderson of Oxford, which for years is looking for documentation of torture.
+Then there is the international factor: the kenyan origins of Barak Obama, the fact that his grandfather had been involved in the repression, which would give the Mau Mau international support”.

-And then, an X factor, all African: “there is a desire for a post colonial revenge – explains Nadege – but a necessity to understand, to recognize where he was evil.
+And then, an X factor, all African: “There is a desire for a post colonial revenge – explains Nicolini – but a necessity to understand, to recognize where he was evil.
 Find out who was killing who.
 Cross a pain leading to reconciliation, which is a path all African “.

 In short, the basis of all there is the desire to go back to go forward.
 Now the ball is in British courts.
 But a given is certain: between the former colonial powers, Britain shows, at least, the sense of history.
 After an apology for the tragic events of the Irish Bloody Sunday, the trial of its African colony management.
 The story is also so rewrites.
 Making mea culpa.

 Giampaolo Musumeci: photographer, journalist and Videomaker deals with wars and African issues.